grafana/agent/operations/helm/charts/grafana-agent/README.md

 its UI to be exposed when port-forwarding and to expose its metrics to other agents in the cluster.

-### config
+### agent.configMap.config

-`config` holds the Grafana Agent configuration to use.
+`agent.configMap.content` holds the Grafana Agent configuration to use.

-If `config` is not provided, a [default configuration file][default-config] is used.
-When provided, `config` must hold a valid River configuration file.
+If `agent.configMap.content` is not provided, a [default configuration file][default-config] is used.
+When provided, `agent.configMap.content` must hold a valid River configuration file.

 [default-config]: ./config/example.river